ChrislyBear-GH/Factorio-BotPrioritizer/README.md

 - [Nilaus](https://www.twitch.tv/nilaus), who streams over at Twitch.tv and makes excellent YouTube videos, for the original method that inspired this mod!
 - [Optera](https://mods.factorio.com/user/Optera) for the [idea](https://mods.factorio.com/mod/GhostScanner/discussion/5d4e4346bf0746000dcd3c55) that made handling upgrades possible.
+- Thanks to [Nexela](https://mods.factorio.com/user/Nexela) for taking the time to refactor and improve my code when I asked for advice!
 - Thanks to [Theanderblast](https://mods.factorio.com/user/Theanderblast).
 I shamelessly copied a few things from his [Max Rate Calculator](https://mods.factorio.com/mod/MaxRateCalculator) mod because I had no idea how to add such a tool into the game.